 The number of ghosted frames can be changed by right-clicking or the Ghost Previous or Ghost Next button and selecting a new value.

-Note: If the number of previous frames is set to zero the most recent annotation will be "held" on subsequent frames until a new drawing is added.
+Note: If the number of previous frames is set to "Hold Drawing" the most recent annotation will be "held" on subsequent frames until a new drawing is added.

 Undo, Redo and Clear

 An undo stack is available for each annotation frame.
 Undo, Redo and Clear operations are applied to the current frame.
 If there are not annotations on the current frame, these operations will have no effect.

 The Clear operation will leave the bookmark at the current frame and is undoable.
 The Delete Bookmark operation removes all annotations along with the bookmark and is not undoable.

 When the viewer is split vertically or horizontally, it is possible to draw on each viewer with the frames applied to their corresponding timelines.
 Undo/Redo and clear operations are normally applied to the 'A' Viewer.
 However, by holding the Alt key these operations are applied to the 'B' Viewer.